rbisdorff/Digraph3/docSphinx/tutorial.rst

 	  'v4' |  0.33   0.33    0.00    0.08    0.25
 	  'v5' |  0.00   0.00    0.50    0.50    0.00

+The ``checkSampling()`` method generates a randomwalk of *nSim=30000* steps on the given graph and records by the way the observed relative frequency with which each vertice is passed by.
+In this exmaple, the stationary transition probability distribution, shown by the ``showTransitionMatrix()`` method above, is quite adequately simulated.

 For more technical information and more code examples, look into the technical documentation of the :ref:`graphs-label`.
-Those interested in algorithmic applications of Markov Chains may consult O. Häggström's book: [FMCAA]_.
+For the readers interested in algorithmic applications of Markov Chains we may may recommend consulting O. Häggström's 2002 book: [FMCAA]_.

 Back to :ref:`Tutorial-label`